Eloy Jiménez Player Props: White Sox vs. Phillies

-The Chicago White Sox and Eloy Jimenez, who went 0-for-4 last time out, take on Bailey Falter and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+Eloy Jimenez -- 1-for-3 in his most recent game -- will be in action for the Chicago White Sox against the Philadelphia Phillies, with Taijuan Walker on the mound, on April 19 at 2:10 PM ET.

-He is looking to get back on track following a four-strikeout showing in his most recent game against the Orioles.
+He had a one-hit showing in his previous game (1-for-3) against the Phillies.

 Eloy Jiménez Game Info & Props vs. the Phillies